nathiedeheyl/oneiric-oracle/README.md

 - A responsive, accessible website on all devices (mobile, tablet, desktop).
 - User-friendly and straightforward design with minimal steps to start the game.
-- Intuitive navigation that guides the user throught the experience without distraction.
+- Intuitive navigation that guides the user throughout the experience without distraction.
 - Interactive, clickable elements that make it easy to progress through the game.
 - A visible progress bar that helps track the position within the game.
 - A clear outcome at the end of the game: A unique dream interpretation based on the answers chosen.